Bukummy/TAC-Application/README.md

 It uses a template SlidingTabsBasic Sample for the inital page layout.

-The app currently displays parses a list of announcements as shown on techannounce website.
+The app currently displays parsed  list of announcements as shown on techannounce website.

 Android SlidingTabsBasic Sample
 ===================================